 - Operating in three “time zones” simultaneously.
 Wisely, they attend to the present, the past, and the future, operating with a view towards the near and long term.

 Leadership is both a science and an art; it’s the finely-honed craft of influencing others.
 In these seven things that great leaders have in common, there’s a little from the art side, and a little from the science side.
 In life there are no guarantees, but when you put these seven things together, in my experience, you’re in a good position to practice and excel in leadership that really works.

 To learn more about what great leaders have in common, explore my personal leadership model, the ConantLeadership Flywheel.

-Or, join me at one of my upcoming boot camps where I’ll personally impart practical lessons you can put to work on Monday morning, both at the 2-day intensive kickstart session in Philadelphia PA, and in the year of personal mentorship and coaching with me that follows.
+Or, join me at one of my upcoming boot camps where I’ll personally impart practical lessons you can put to work on Monday morning, both at the 2-day intensive kickstart session, and in the months of personal mentorship and coaching with me that follows.
 Learn more.